Doctor of Nursing Practice (Post MSN)

 - Satisfactory completion of a graduate course in research with grade of B or better

-Applicants who seek admission to the DNP program must first achieve admission to the Office of Graduate Studies.
-Admission requires submission of the online application, application fee, and official transcripts to the Office of Graduate Studies.
-Applicants must submit the following items to the Graduate Nursing Office:
+Admission requires submission of the online application, application fee, and official transcripts to Graduate Studies.
+Applicants must also submit the following items:

 - A copy of unencumbered RN license(s)